rayen-creator/hotel_management/README.md

 - **client side** : project built using angular 15 .
 - **gateway-service** : a module for running Spring Boot application that acts as a proxy/gateway in our architecture.
 - **config-service** : a module that uses Spring Cloud Config Server for running configuration server in the `native` mode.
 The configuration files are placed on the classpath.
-- **discovery-service** : a module thats Spring Cloud Eureka as an embedded discovery server.
+- **eureka_server** : a module thats Spring Cloud Eureka as an embedded discovery server.
 - **ms_customer_Review** :
 - **ms_auxiliary_Services**:
 - **ms_housekeeping**: